Picture of Shaam Malik

 1. Executive Summary for Cleaning Business

 The executive summary presents a succinct yet comprehensive business plan outline.
 This section highlights your company’s mission, services, target market, and key goals.
-Your introduction should be brief yet captivating.
+Your cleaning business introduction should be brief yet captivating.
 Think of it as your elevator pitch—succinct but convincing!

 2. Market Analysis for Cleaning Services